RussRobin/VDD/README.md

 # VDD: Varied Drone Dataset for Semantic Segmentation
 This is the official repo for VDD: Varied Drone Dataset for Semantic Segmentation.
-Please feel free to contact us: russ000robin@gmail.com.
 Our paper is available at: [[arXiv](https://arxiv.org/abs/2305.13608)].

 ## Download Links
 This Dataset is only for non-commercial use.